 On-Camera Sound Recording: Audio Basics

 So what types of energy are we talking about?
-On the acoustic side, we have sound, vibrations or pressured waves that travel through the air.
+On the acoustic side, we have sound, vibrations or pressured that travel through the air.
 The microphone’s job is to take that and transform it into an electrical signal.

 Preamps: Amplifying the Signal